mmeiburg/juicy/README.md

 ---

-If you press the plus button a new feedback list get created
+If you press the plus button a new feedback list will be created.

 <img src="https://i.imgur.com/FMjuBxJ.png" alt="Feedback List">